 Some of Ben's alien forms.
 Most notably, Grey Matter's power is to be small and have high intelligence.
 Seems pretty weak, until you realize he can build a lasergun out of pieces of crap, destroy Killer Robots from the inside, hide in smaller spaces and outsmart most opponents.
 The Omnitrix, which give Ben his ability to turn into aliens, was created by a guy from Grey Matter's species (and he is considered to be the smartest sentient being in multiple GALAXIES).

-In a non canon future episode, Ben's son Kenny used Grey Matter to hack the Omnitrix (being given his own as a birthday present) and turn off the power limiter, therefore giving him access to all alien forms currently available with no time limit between them.
+In a now non-canon future episode, Ben's son Kenny used Grey Matter to hack the Omnitrix (being given his own as a birthday present) and turn off the power limiter, therefore giving him access to all alien forms currently available with no time limit between them.